LazerLab/task-switching-unity/README.md

 6. Create a new variable for each stimuli with a matching name, and provide two categories for that stimuli (e.g. "Democrat, Republican")
 7. Create a new variable for each category with the corresponding values separated by commas

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp 7.a.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 7.a.
 If the stimuli is text, write each text option

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp 7.b.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 7.b.
 If the stimuli is images, write each filename (including file extension e.g. ".png")

 8. If any of the stimuli are images, go to the "Manage Files" tab
 9. To upload a new image, scroll down to "Add New File" header